 Broadlands Zoo is very small.
 As it is a U-shape, you can stand on one side and look across to the other.

-Birds, farmyard animals, reptiles, amphibians and small mammals like Meerkats, Otter, Monkeys, Red-rumped Agouti and Capybara call this place home.
+Birds, farmyard animals, reptiles, amphibians and small mammals like Meerkats, Otters, Monkeys, Red-rumped Agoutis and Capybaras call this place home.

 Zookeepers give talks twice a day on weekends and during school holidays.